Benvenuti in Italia!

 You will be embraced into the best of authentic Tuscan culture and welcomed like family on a marvelous, rustic-chic farm-estate.
 The whole property and excellent staff is reserved exclusively for us.
 Not to mention gourmet, farm-to-table cooking at every meal, excellent regional wines, and wonderful Italian hosts taking care of every little thing with grace, passion, and joy – Viva!

-You will do a lot of painting outdoors, alongside Julian and Julia, in groups or on your own.
+You will do a lot of painting outdoors, alongside Julian and Julia The small size of the group will allow ample individual attention.
 Your fitness levels should allow you to spend between two and four hours a session painting outside in variable weather.
 The workshop is best suited to painters with some experience – those who wish to broaden their scope and learn by example, or to experience the rigors of plein-air painting for the first time.

 The atmosphere of the workshop is warm, supportive, constructive and relaxed.
 You are welcome to work as hard as you like, or to take time off when you desire.